A pragmatic classification framework for AI incident monitoring: Consultation Methodology

 \subsubsection{Civil Society, Advocacy and NGOs}

 Interviewees were among the most enthusiastic for support to evidence-based advocacy, but also the most capacity constrained.
-Quantifying harm is valuable for planning, prioritisation, communication and persuasion.
+Quantifying harm is valuable for planning, prioritisation and communication.
 Demonstrating increasing harm would make advocacy substantially more persuasive to the small number of well-placed decision-makers who can meaningfully reduce AI harms.
-Granularity in trend data dictates the resolution at which advocacy can be targeted.
-An EU policy advisor observed that their organisation explicitly needs better tools for monitoring how risks change over time, and that a centralised source of such changes would directly support updates to the EU AI Act's Code of Practice.
+Granularity in trend data dictates the resolution at which advocacy can be targeted, so any improvement could have second order effects.
+An EU policy advisor observed that better tools are needed for monitoring how risks change over time, and that a centralised source of such changes would directly support updates to the EU AI Act's Code of Practice.